-- 1. Click the Add New... button, the next screen will pop-up as shown in Figure 4-65. - Select a common application from the Common Applications drop-down list, then the Trigger Port field and the Incoming Ports field will be automatically filled.
+- 1. Click the Add New... button, the next screen will pop-up as shown in Figure 4-69. - Select a common application from the Common Applications drop-down list, then the Trigger Port field and the Incoming Ports field will be automatically filled.
 If the Common Applications do not have the application you need, enter the Trigger Port and the Incoming Ports manually. - 3.
-Select the protocol used for Trigger Port from the Trigger Protocol drop-down list, either TCP, UDP, or All. - 4.
-Select the protocol used for Incoming Ports from the Incoming Protocol drop-down list, either TCP or UDP, or AII. - 5.
-Select Enable in Status field. - 6.
-Click the Save button to save the new rule.
+Select the protocol used for Trigger Port from the Trigger Protocol drop-down list, either TCP, UDP, or All.

+- 4. Select the protocol used for Incoming Ports from the Incoming Protocol drop-down list, - 5.
+Select Enabled in Status field.